 Handle: Walnut Octagonal

 The knife you see here is made with high-quality stainless steel called G3 or Ginsan.
 It's a steel well known in Japan that takes a nice sharp edge with good stainless properties.
-Mr. Tanaka puts a beautiful stainless steel cladding on these knives and finishes it with a nashiji finish which looks great in person.
+Mr. Tanaka puts a beautiful stainless steel cladding on these knives and finishes them with a nashiji finish, which looks great in person.

 Reviews